ethersphere/bee-docs/docs/working-with-bee/upgrade.md

 Bee sure to [backup](/docs/working-with-bee/backups) your clef key material and [cashout your cheques](/docs/working-with-bee/cashing-out) to make sure your gBZZs are safe before applying updates.
 :::

-### Upgrading from a testnet 0.6.xs series to a testnet 1.0-rc series
+### Upgrading from a testnet 0.6.xs series to a testnet 1.0-rc3 node

-Bee 1.0-rc contains a few breaking changes which mean a database migration must take place.
+Bee 1.0-rc3 contains a few breaking changes which mean a database migration must take place.

 As part of these changes, if you have any **locally pinned content**, this must be manually migrated to the new data structure expected by the network of 1.0 clients, see below for information on how to proceed.